autosuite/autolog/README.md

 ## Rationale

 `github-changelog-generator` is a fantastic tool.
-Unfortunately, I'm not too familiar with Ruby and I'm much faster with `bash` scripting to achieve my ends.
+Unfortunately, I'm not too familiar with Ruby and I'm much faster with `bash` scripting to achieve my ends through a fork.
 This generator adds the following features:

 - Can be used to automatically update the changelog on an event trigger.
 - Allows keeping human-readable/edited changes available.